Victorian Health Promotion Foundation: Founding and early history (1987–1997)

 In 1987, the Victorian Health Promotion Foundation (VicHealth) was established with funding from government-collected tobacco taxes and mandated to promote health in the State of Victoria.

 In 1988, VicHealth moved to buy out tobacco company sponsorship of sport and the arts.
 As a result, Quit, Heart Health and other health promotion programs replaced tobacco sponsorships.
-The Anti-Cancer Council of Victoria (now the Cancer Council Victoria) received funding from VicHealth to run its SunSmart and Quit programs and VicHealth funded the first Victorian breast cancer screening program.
+The Anti-Cancer Council of Victoria (now the Cancer Council Victoria) received funding from VicHealth to run its SunSmart and Quit programs, and VicHealth funded the first Victorian breast cancer screening program.

 In 1989, VicHealth funded significant research into Alzheimer's disease at the Mental Health Research Institute.

 In 1994, VicHealth held its first national conference to examine the pioneering developments of working with sport and art organisations to promote health.
 VicHealth also funded the research arm of the Early Psychosis Prevention and Intervention Centre, a program aimed to increase the capacity to intervene and prevent youth suicide.

 In 1995, VicHealth launched Healthy Families of the Future, a program to improve mental health and wellbeing within families.

 In 1996, VicHealth was recognised with the World Health Organization Medal for Excellence and the Active for Life program launched in schools to teach children about making exercise a healthy lifetime habit to prevent heart disease.

 1998–2007

 In 1998–1999, VicHealth launched the Koori Health Research and Community Development Unit and the Mental Health Promotion Plan for Victoria; focusing on social connection, freedom from discrimination and economic participation as major factors impacting on mental health.

 In 2000, The VicHealth Centre for Tobacco Control opened, focusing on legal, economic and social research to strengthen tobacco control initiatives.

-In 2001, smokefree dining in Victoria was introduced and the Together We Do Better campaign was launched; promoting mental health and wellbeing.
+In 2001, smokefree dining in Victoria was introduced and the Together We Do Better campaign was launched.

-In 2002–2003, VicHealth joined forces with education, adolescent and welfare organisations to highlight bullying behaviour as a significant mental health issue and launched Leading the Way; working with councils to create healthier communities, and provide a resource to better equip councils to identify and respond to the built, social, economic and environmental issues that affect health and wellbeing in communities.
+In 2002–2003, VicHealth launched Leading the Way, a project dedicated to promoting healthy eating and active living in local communities.

 In 2006, VicHealth ran a 10,000 Steps Walking Challenge during the Melbourne 2006 Commonwealth Games, the largest of its kind to take place in Victoria.
-More than 1600 clubs participated in the Australian Drug Foundation’s Good Sports program, an initiative supported by VicHealth designed to change the booze culture that exists in many sporting clubs.
+More than 1600 clubs participated in the Australian Drug Foundation's Good Sports program, an initiative supported by VicHealth designed to change the booze culture that exists in many sporting clubs.
 VicHealth established a partnership with the AFL to advance violence prevention activity through sport.

 In 2007, VicHealth supported a State Government ban on the sale of alcopop tubes and created the Victorian Health Inequalities Network to encourage public dialogue about the development of coherent strategies to reduce inequalities.